AESTHET1C/AdvancedPinballLibrary/README.md

 `void setServo(byte pos)` – move the servo to the specified location (0 - 255).

 ### 7-segment Display
-Three 7-segment displays, loaded via shift registers, allow users to display numbers and other characters on their pinball machine.
+Three 7-segment displays, loaded via shift registers from left to right, allow users to display numbers and other characters on their pinball machine.
+By default, the decimal points are treated as part of the individual digits.
+By enabling *advancedDisplay* mode, the decimal points are treated independently of the digits on screen, and will override any decimal points set by the standard display functions.

 #### Standard Methods
 `void displayNumber(int n)` – display a number (with leading zeros).
-Numbers that can't fit on the display will be replaced with either "bIg" or "neg".
+Numbers that can't fit on the display will be replaced with either "bIG" or "NEG".
+TODO: Change displayNumber() capitalization

 `void displayText(char text[], int delayTime)` – display an ascii string up to length 256.
 Displayed string is case-sensitive.